Donating to the Archive

 Your donated items will be stored in our climate-controlled, fire-safe archive and kept in archival quality storage.
 That means acid-free folders, polyester sleeves--whatever is best for the particular item in question.
 Our building is also protected by Husky Security.

 No--we would love to see records from current or defunct businesses, community groups and organizations as well as individuals and families.

 Our archive is used by university researchers, students, writers, genealogists, and your average, everyday person who is just looking for information, usually about their family.

 Our archive is open to the public and free to access.
 You and your family members will be able to access your items whenever we are open.
 We can also provide you with a digital copy or paper copy of your donation if you like.

 Yes.
 We have stable operational funding, and we own our own building outright.
-We've been around for 38 years now--we're not going anywhere!
+We've been around for over 40 years now--we're not going anywhere!